Eman4002/docker-github-action/README.md

 ## Usefulness of Docker + GitHub Actions

 Automating this process eliminates the need to rebuild and push the Docker image manually every time we update our HTML.
 Any change we push to GitHub instantly generates and uploads a new updated Docker image to Docker Hub.
-This setup reflects real-world CI/CD (Continuous Integration and Continuous Deployment) practices commonly used in professional software development to make deployment faster, more consistent, and more reliable.
+This setup reflects real-world CI/CD (Continuous Integration and Continuous Deployment) practices commonly used in professional software design and development to make deployment faster, more consistent, and more reliable.